Eastern Beach Geelong: Everything You Need To Know

 Fun tip: See if you can spot any hidden rabbits lurking around the bollard’s feet.

-Next to the swimming enclosure is a terrific Geelong playground for kids.
-It has a variety of slides and climbing areas, a miniature steam train, and a small flying fox.
+Next to the swimming enclosure is a terrific playground for kids, with slides and climbing areas, swings, a miniature steam train, and a small flying fox.

 The playground is only partly shaded so hats and sunscreen are needed.

-Kids always get a kick out of riding the hop on hop off train which looks just like Thomas.
-Waterfront Geelong Train Tours run return trips from the Carousel to the Eastern Beach Pools.
+Kids always get a kick out of riding the hop-on hop-off train which looks just like Thomas.
+Waterfront Geelong Train Tours runs return trips from the Carousel to the Eastern Beach Pools.

 The 20-minute rides leave every half hour – more often during peak times.